ppijn/Rijksmuseum/README.md

 - Styling of the pages ✅
 - Made it responsive ✅
 - Made the search bar work using routi ✅
+- Unnecessairy, but I added a favicon:) ✅

 **To Do:**